samar3366/samar3366/README.md

 - 👋 Hi, I’m @samar3366
+- 🔭 I’m currently working at Compliance Group, Inc.
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript, Node, React, Python, NLP
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...